|•Seine River Cruises »||• Moulin Rouge »|

 The new Paris opera house is at Place de la Bastille in the 12th where that arrondissement meets the 3rd, 4th and 11th.
 It is right above Canal St Martin and in among residential neighborhoods.

-The oldest national ballet company is the Paris Opera Ballet, established in 1673.
+The oldest national ballet company in the world is the Paris Opera Ballet, established in 1673.

 Today, the company performs mostly at the splendid Palais Garnier.
 Their repertoire ranges from romantic and classical to contemporary.
-You never know what treat you're in for at the Paris Ballet.
+You never know what treat you're in for at Opera Garnier, as it's familiarly called..

-The easiest way to ensure you get seats at a performance is to order online before you leave home.
+The only way to ensure you get seats at a performance is to order online before you leave home.
 Just choose your ballet and click, it's that simple.

 Opera has long been an important part of the City of Culture.